 Life on the Ranch: A Place to Call Home

+More than 1,300 Arkansas boys and girls have come to know this as “Life on the Ranch,” and for many, it’s the place they call home.
 Life on the Ranch teaches behavioral accountability, positive work ethic and how to find faith in both yourself and others.
-Ranchers (those living on the Ranch) live with house parents and other children and are given daily chores, and responsibilities, many involving care for animals.
+Ranchers live in a cottage setting with house parents and other children and are given daily chores and responsibilities, some involving care for animals in our farm program.